elemyoav/POMDP_LIBRARY/README.md

 ### Step 2: Configure Your Training Environment
 For training setup:

-1. Visit the config directory (link provided) and choose your desired environment and algorithm based on the YAML file.
+1. Visit [config](./config) and choose your desired environment and algorithm based on the YAML file.
 2. Adjust the values in the YAML file as needed.

 ### Step 3: Execute Training